Bozkurt-FeyizAli/IoT-Parking-Barrier/README.md

 # Smart Parking Barrier System

 ## 1. Project Summary
-Finding a parking spot in a small apartment building can be hard.
-Sometimes visitors take the owners' spots, or security has to check every car manually, which is slow.
-This project is a smart barrier system that fixes this.
-It uses an ESP32 board and connects to the internet.
-When a car drives up, an ultrasonic sensor (HC-SR04) sees it.
-If the driver lives there, they scan an RFID card.
-If the card is correct, a small motor (SG-90 servo) opens the gate.
-Two IR sensors watch the parking spots to see if they are empty or full, and two LEDs light up to show this.
-There is also a small OLED screen on the gate that shows useful info, like Wi-Fi signal and if the spots are full.
-Everything is connected to the Arduino IoT Cloud.
-From a web page, you can see all the sensor data.
-You can also open the gate from the website if someone doesn't have a card.
+In small apartment buildings, finding a parking spot is hard and manual security checks are slow.
+This project fixes this with a smart barrier system using an ESP32.
+When a car arrives, an HC-SR04 distance sensor sees it.
+Owners scan an RFID card, and if it is valid, an SG-90 servo motor opens the gate.
+Inside, two IR sensors and LEDs show if the parking spots are free or full.
+A small OLED screen on the gate displays live information.
+Everything connects to the Arduino IoT Cloud.
+From a web page, an operator can monitor the parking spots or easily open the gate for visitors without a card.

 ## 2. Components List
 * **Microcontroller:** ESP32